 In many cases, these parameters can be added via the environment variable JAVA_OPTS as similarly described in the next section.

 If you are using Maven to run code (e.g. using exec-maven-plugin exec:java), then you can set the MAVEN_OPTS environment variable as shown hereunder:

 export MAVEN_OPTS="\ --add-exports java.base/jdk.internal.ref=ALL-UNNAMED \ --add-exports=java.base/sun.nio.ch=ALL-UNNAMED \ --add-exports=jdk.unsupported/sun.misc=ALL-UNNAMED \ --add-exports=jdk.compiler/com.sun.tools.javac.file=ALL-UNNAMED \ --add-opens=jdk.compiler/com.sun.tools.javac=ALL-UNNAMED \ --add-opens=java.base/java.lang=ALL-UNNAMED \ --add-opens=java.base/java.lang.reflect=ALL-UNNAMED \ --add-opens=java.base/java.io=ALL-UNNAMED \ --add-opens=java.base/java.util=ALL-UNNAMED"

-Even though not strictly required, we recommend providing the same command line options for Java 11 as for Java 17 as this will remove some warnings in the output logs.
+Even though only a subset the above options is required when running under Java 11, we recommend providing the same command line options for Java 11 as for Java 17 as this will remove some warnings in the output logs.